 - Seventh Generation: 9 absorption, 5 leakage, 6 health, 6 eco, 72 overall

 - Nature Babycare: 10 absorption, 6 leakage, 6 health, 8 eco, 70 overall

 The difference in metric performance between Seventh Generation and Nature BabyCare is significant.
 We feel the benefits are worth the extra cost depending on your goals, but Seventh Generation provides a happy medium of value with good performance and a lower price.

 Most disposable diapers look a lot alike, and all of them have similar components.
 They each contain an absorbent core, an inner liner designed to keep your baby's skin dry, and a waterproof outer layer to keep it all contained.
 However, the materials used in these components may differ from diaper to diaper, and some ingredients may have potential toxicity.
 Parents may (rightly) be concerned about their diapers' contents and want to know what ingredients their baby is exposed to.
 We recommend looking at the ingredient list of your diapers to look for potentially hazardous materials that may be present.

-Every time we include new additions to our diaper review, we are impressed by green diapers that consistently deliver above-average absorbency results.
+We are impressed by green diapers that consistently deliver above-average absorbency results every time we include new additions to our diaper review.
 The top 3 diapers in our review are all green, and all have scores of 9 or higher for absorbency!
 The top-performing options are Nature Babycare with a 10 and a 9 for Babyganics.
 The top traditional diapers, Mama Bear Gentle Touch and Kirkland, scored 6s.
 These results indicate to us that green diapers generally perform better than traditional choices.
 We love having the option to buy great performing diapers that make eco-friendliness a priority in their production process.
-The lowest scoring options for absorption were the Aleva Naturals with a 1 of 10.
+The lowest scoring options for absorption were Andy Pandy and Luvs, both with a 2 of 10.